IsEnesEval/diagstandards/standard.md

 ## The script formal description file

-It is *recommended* that each script comes with a description file in YAML syntax which includes information regarding the documentation, and configuration of the script.
+It is *recommended* that each script comes with a description file in YAML syntax.

 The following labels should be provided in order to complete the documentation section: